UT-Austin-RPL/amago/README.md

 3. Treat everything else as a special case of meta-learning.
 4. Then, we can use the same in-context meta-learning method to solve a wide range of problems!

 This perspective goes by many different names including [implicit partial observability](https://arxiv.org/abs/2107.06277), [context-based meta-learning](https://arxiv.org/abs/2301.08028), or [contextual MDPs](https://arxiv.org/abs/2111.09794).
-AMAGO is basically a high-powered off-policy version of [RL^2](https://arxiv.org/abs/1611.02779) for training large models with many parallel actors on multiple GPUs.
-All of the low-level details have been redesigned from scratch to be scalable enough to train long-context Transformers.
+AMAGO is basically a high-powered version of [RL^2](https://arxiv.org/abs/1611.02779) for training policies on large datasets of long sequences.
 Please refer to our [paper](https://arxiv.org/abs/2310.09971) for a detailed explanation.
 Some highlights:

 - **Broadly Applicable**.
 Classic single-task control, goal-conditioning, long-term memory, meta-learning, multi-task RL, and zero-shot generalization are all special cases of its POMDP format.
 Supports discrete and continuous actions.
 - **Scalable**.
-Designed for training large policies on long sequences.
-AMAGO supports multi-GPU training with parallel actors, asynchronous learning/rollouts, and large replay buffers (stored on disk).
+Designed for training large policies on long sequences across multiple GPUs with parallel actors, asynchronous learning/rollouts, and large replay buffers (stored on disk).
-- **Sample Efficient**.
-AMAGO is off-policy and can continuously reuse large datasets of past trajectories.
 - **Easy to Use**.
 Quickstart experiments on a wide range of environments with example training scripts (`examples/`).
 Technical details are easy to customize but are designed to require little hyperparameter tuning.
-See a detailed tutorial below.

 <br>